AI Doesn’t Make Social Media Audits Outdated. It Makes Human Listening More Important.

 My goal in creating the Social Media Audit GPT was to provide students with a learning assignment to teach step-by-step an important course concept.
 Social media audits are an amazing strategic tool but students often struggle to understand them completely – even with new examples in the 4th edition of my Social Media Strategy book.

-The custom GPT takes them through the process of completing a main assignment through prompting, and they can ask questions at any time along the way.
+This custom GPT takes students and professionals through the process of completing a social media audit through prompting, and you can ask questions at any time along the way.
 It also has the benefit of focusing on source materials to ensure accuracy.

 To create the Social Media Audit GPT I gave it an article I wrote on this blog last year detailing the process for conducting a social media audit with a social media audit template.
 I see the custom GPT as a great support to in-person instruction giving each student access to how I would tutor them in this key concept 24/7.
 For those using my Social Media Strategy text in classes, this is a great supplement to support your instruction.